All visual elements

 Default: show on both eyes

-If you turn on stereo display (screen object property stereo) use this property to set whether the element is on left eye (<cd>1<cd>), right eye (<cd>2<cd>), or both eyes (a vector <cd>[1 2]<cd>).
+If you turn on stereo display (screen object property stereo) use this property to set whether the element shows on left eye (<cd>1<cd>), right eye (<cd>2<cd>), or both eyes (a vector <cd>[1 2]<cd>).
 The other position properties above apply as usual within each eye.

 rotation